percona/proxysql-admin-tool-doc/docs/install-proxysql2-tarball.md

 # Install ProxySQL 2.x.x binary tarball

+In an MySQL 8.4 or Percona Server for MySQL 8.4 environment, you may have the following issues:

+* ProxySQL contains counters that have not been updated to use the new terminology.
+Unexpected results may occur
+* The binlog reader errors out during initialization due to the use of the old terminology, such as SHOW MASTER STATUS command.

 If installing [_ProxySQL 2_ with a package manager](install-v2.md) is not an option in your environment, you can install from a binary tarball.
 The difference between versions is the available tar files or the command to extract the file.

 Starting with [_ProxySQL 2.3.2-1.2_](release-notes-2.3.2-1.md), Percona no longer provides a tarball for CentOS 6.
 For more information, see [Spring Cleaning: Discontinuing RHEL 6/CentOS 6 (glibc2.12) and 32-bit Binary Builds of Percona Software](https://www.percona.com/blog/spring-cleaning-discontinuing-rhel-6-centos-6-glibc-2-12-and-32-bit-binary-builds-of-percona-software/)